-I KNOW that when I first started training I was OBSESSED with getting bigger arms especially biceps.
+I KNOW that when I first started training I was OBSESSED with getting bigger arms, especially biceps.
 Unfortunately, doing curls for the girls for hours on end never helped me to reach my ultimate goal.

 And not only were my arms bigger, but they were also more toned and defined.
-So for you females who definitely don’t want huge, masculine arms, [tweet_box design=”box_08″]bodyweight biceps training can most definitely help you attain the “toned” look you are probably going for.
+So for you females who definitely don’t want huge, masculine arms, bodyweight biceps training can most definitely help you attain the “toned” look you’re probably going for.

-In the article below, I’ve listed the best bodyweight exercises that can and should be used by you to build stronger, bigger, and more defined biceps muscles with calisthenics bicep workout.
+In the article below, I’ve listed the best bodyweight exercises that can and should be used to build stronger, bigger, and more defined biceps muscles with calisthenics bicep workout.
 I have divided the sections by experience level so anyone, regardless of skill, can get started today.

 I hope you enjoy.
 Let’s begin!

 You may or may not have seen some pretty gruesome YouTube videos like the one below of horrific bicep tear injuries doing “safe” exercises like bicep curls.

 The last thing you or I want is to be sidelined from training, sports, or physical activity because of a nagging arm injury.
 For this reason, it’s absolutely CRUCIAL that you warm up.
 Even before training your biceps.

 It doesn’t even take that long.
 Simply perform the following circuit of three exercises three times before starting your main training, and you will be ready to avoid injury, which should ALWAYS be the #1 goal when training.